 The report contains several IDs:

-This type of IDs appear in the report regardless of the operating system.
+The following IDs appear in the report regardless of the operating system:

-- Customer User ID - a unique customer ID that is set by you from the SDK.
+- Customer User ID: A unique customer ID defined by the app owner and set using the AppsFlyer SDK.

 Android Related IDs: